-The main benefit of the proposal, which is the purpose of this consent application, is to help maintain the river channel capacity and thereby mitigate the flooding risk from the Ngaruroro River, in particular the risk of the stopbanks being overtopped.
-This will help protect not only rural farmland but also parts of Napier and Hastings cities and the communities of Maraekakaho and Fernhill, including the protection of both property and people from harm.
+The main benefit of the proposal, which is the purpose of this consent application, is to help maintain the river channel capacity and thereby mitigate the flooding risk from the Tutaekuri River, in particular the risk of the stopbanks being overtopped and edge protection works being destroyed.
+This will help protect not only rural farmland but also parts of Napier, including the protection of both property and people from harm.

-The elevated bed levels within some reaches of the Ngaruroro River have reduced channel capacity and this trend will continue if the proposed extraction is not undertaken.
-Hence, the proposed activity will result in considerable positive effects by reducing flood risk from the Ngaruroro River.
+Hence, the proposed activity will result in considerable positive effects by reducing flood risk from the Tutaekuri River.
 The specific positive effects include:

-- Channel capacity will be increased and flood levels will be lowered, ultimately reducing the threat of flood waters overtopping stopbanks and inundating land and property; - Concentration of flow against riverbanks and resultant lateral erosion, and localised bed scour is minimised: - Stable channel alignment and optimum bed level is maintained.
+- Channel capacity will be increased when required and flood levels will be lowered, ultimately reducing the threat of flood waters overtopping stopbanks and inundating land and property; - Concentration of flow against riverbanks and resultant lateral erosion, and localised bed scour is minimised; - > Stable channel alignment and optimum bed level is maintained.

-The removal of gravel will also help prevent water tables rising in adjacent farmland, which makes that farmland more difficult to manage.
+The removal of gravel (when required) will also help prevent water tables rising in adjacent farmland, which makes that farmland more difficult to manage.